flavienbwk/book-devops/eng/README.md

 The Service Level Agreement (SLA) is a contract between your organization and a client.
 If your service quality falls below what your SLAs dictate, your organization faces penalties.
 An SLA is built on one or more SLOs, setting intentionally lower resilience rates for safety.
 Here are some examples:

 - Below 99.9% availability, Google starts refunding its [_Google Workspace_](https://workspace.google.com/terms/sla.html) clients.
 Between 99.9% and 99% availability, 3 extra access days are added to the client's account.
-Below 95%, it's 15 days.
+Below 95%, it's 15 days ;
 - Below 99.5% availability, AWS begins refunding its [EC2 instance](https://aws.amazon.com/compute/sla) clients.
 Between 99.9% and 99% availability, the client is refunded 10% of their expenses.
-Below 95%, they're refunded in full (100%).
+Below 95%, they're refunded in full (100%) ;
 - Below 99.9% availability, Microsoft starts refunding its [_Teams_ customers](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=13).
 Below 99.9%, the client receives a credit amounting to 25% of their expenses.
 Below 95%, they get a credit for 100% of their expenses.

 SLAs are not mandated by law.
 However, they can be part of your service contract to clarify your commitments and avoid disputes.
 Indeed, it's always preferable to list clear terms both you and your client have agreed to.
 SLAs also serve as a competitive edge: your company commits to a certain quality of service, whereas your competitors might not.
 Implementing an SLA in your governance approach holds stakeholders (developers, SRE, decision-makers) accountable and shares expectations.
 The company now pivots based on the metrics it gathers and interprets as SLOs.
 This is referred to as being _data-driven_.